Why Is the Bitcoin Corporate Treasury Race Accelerating and What Are Its Impacts?

 Here is what the 2025 era coverage missed: the model that worked for strategy in 2024 is breaking down for its followers in 2026.

-The original trade depended on one condition: a company's stock trading at a premium to the value of its underlying Bitcoin.
-This premium was used by firms to sell shares, buy more BTC, and increase holdings.
-Strategy’s mNAV reached a near-all-time high during the 2024 bull run but compressed in 2026.
+Strategy’s mNAV climbed above 3x during the 2024 bull run but compressed in 2026, roughly around 1.0-1.3x.
 By June, Strategy was reportedly buying Bitcoin at levels that risked diluting shareholders rather than benefiting them.
 Yet it kept on buying.

 It has become difficult for smaller treasury companies to follow the scale or credibility of Strategy.
 These firms are increasingly forced to choose between continued accumulation, paying down debt, or pivoting entirely.